Inequality Constrained Trajectory Optimization with A Hybrid Multiple-shooting iLQR: HM-iLQR: Hybrid Multiple-shooting Iterative Linear Quadratic Regulator

-Once the new trajectory is updated with a full step, the state can stride out of the approximated region.
-Therefore, we adapt a backtracking line search method with Armijo condition \cite{Nocedal1999} in HM-DDP.
-The state trajectory is integrated with,
+When the new trajectory is updated with a full step, the state can stride out of the feasible approximated region.
+We adapt a backtracking line search method with Armijo condition\cite{Nocedal1999} in HM-iLQR.
+The system is integrated with,